Free Online Bible Study – Starts October 28

 Location: We will email you the exact address upon registration, but note that the retreat will take place outdoors at a private residence/acreage in northeast Clark County (98604).
 The commute may take up to 30 minutes from the Vancouver area.

-Cost: $30 – The fee includes all materials, snacks, beverages, and a nutritious catered boxed lunch.
+Cost: $30 – The fee includes all materials, snacks, beverages, and a nutritious boxed lunch.
 Contact us if the cost would hinder you from coming.

 What to Bring: